LamakerOfficial/help-center/_posts/minecraft/bungeecord/2021-10-02-getting-started.md

 ![image](../../../assets/images/posts/bungeecord/getting-started/bungeecord.png)

 ### What Is It?
-[BungeeCord](https://www.spigotmc.org/wiki/bungeecord/), created by the [SpigotMC](https://www.spigotmc.org/XenStaff/) team, is a proxy designed to seamlessly bridge the connection from one Minecraft server to another, allowing the player to navigate between them without leaving the game.
+[BungeeCord](https://www.spigotmc.org/wiki/bungeecord/), created by the [SpigotMC](https://www.spigotmc.org/XenStaff/) team, is a proxy designed to seamlessly connect multiple Minecraft servers together, allowing the player to navigate between them without leaving the game.
 BungeeCord is compatible with Spigot, Purpur, PaperMC, and any Spigot fork.
 It will **NOT** function on Forge/Fabric or vanilla servers.

 ### What is it useful for?
-It is very beneficial for server administrators that want to separate their server's activities (such as minigames, creative, survival, and so on).
+BungeeCord is very beneficial for server administrators that want to separate their server's activities (such as minigames, creative, survival, and so on).
 BungeeCord is utilized and trusted by notable servers such as [Hypixel](https://hypixel.net/), [Mineplex](https://www.mineplex.com/home/), [HiveMC](https://hivemc.com/), and much more.

 ## Preparing The Fallback Servers
 #### What Are Fallback Servers?
-Fallback servers are all servers connected to your Bungeecord server.
+Fallback servers are all servers connected to your BungeeCord proxy.

 1. Go to the [Game Panel](https://panel.falixnodes.net).
 2. Click on any of your fallback servers.